-1. Clinical rotations are distributed for each course.
-They are subject to change at the discretion of the faculty only.

-- 2. Clinical ID Badges: Students are required to wear a picture ID during all clinical experiences as directed by clinical facility.
-The program will arrange for you to have the picture made.
+- 1. Clinical rotations are distributed for each course with a clinical component.
+They are subject to change at the discretion of the faculty only. - Students are required to wear approved ID during all clinical experiences as directed by clinical facility.
+Faculty will arrange for students to have ID badges made (as required by clinical agencies).
 There is no charge for the initial badge; however, there will be a charge for replacements. - 3.
 Students are expected to be prepared for clinical experiences.
 This preparation often includes data collection at the clinical site prior to the clinical experience.
-Students are expected to dress appropriately (see page 24 and 25) and wear name pin and picture ID if appropriate while in the clinical setting.
-In addition, students should identify him/her self to staff in the area and state your purpose for being on the unit. - 4.
+Students are expected to dress appropriately (see Section R "Dress Code"), and wear name pin and picture ID if appropriate while in the clinical setting.
+In addition, students should identify themselves to staff in the area, and state the purpose for being on the unit. - 4.
 Students are expected to incorporate prior learning into planning and implementing nursing care.
-A student who is not prepared to implement safe nursing care will be sent home or off the unit to complete adequate preparation for clinical assignment and will receive an unsatisfactory for the clinical assignment. - 5.
-Students must obtain report from appropriate staff before beginning client care assignment and continue to collaborate with both the instructor and appropriate staff during the clinical experience. - 6.
-As WCC nursing students, you will not act as witness for legal documents such as advance directives, surgical consents, blood product and vaccine consent. - 7.
-When students are assigned to the hospital, they are not to visit other floors.
-Hospital visiting hours and routines are to be observed when visiting relatives or friends in the hospital. - 8.
-Students are to park in the areas designated for student parking as directed by clinical agencies. - 9.
+A student who is not prepared to implement safe nursing care may be sent home or off the unit to complete adequate preparation for clinical assignment, and will receive an unsatisfactory for the clinical experience. - 5.
+Students must obtain hand-off communication from appropriate staff before beginning client care assignment, and continue to collaborate with the instructor and appropriate staff during the clinical experience. - 6.
+WCC nursing students shall not act as witness for legal documents such as advance directives, surgical consents, blood product administration, and/or vaccination consent. - 7.
+Students in clinical agencies are not permitted to visit other units.
+Hospital visiting hours and routines are to be observed when visiting relatives or friends in the agency.

+- 8. Students shall park in the areas designated for student parking as directed by clinical agencies. - 9.
 Students are allowed 30 minutes for lunch on clinical days based on length of clinical day. - 10.
-Students are allowed 15 minutes for scheduled breaks provided their assigned clients have had their personal care and treatments completed. - 11.
+Students are allowed 15 minutes for scheduled breaks provided their assigned clients have had their personal care and treatments completed.
+(Breaks are not guaranteed) - 11.
 Students may not leave their assigned areas in the clinical agency without permission from the instructor.
-In community settings, the appropriate staff must be advised of your whereabouts. - 12.
+Appropriate staff/faculty must be kept advised of your whereabouts. - 12.
 Students are not to make or receive phone calls while in the clinical area.
 In case of emergency, students should advise family to contact the Wayne Community College Nursing Department. - 13.
-If a student becomes ill while in the clinical facility, she/he should report immediately to the instructor.
+If a student becomes ill while in the clinical facility, they should report immediately to the instructor.
 Students will not be treated on the units.
-Should it become necessary to receive emergency room treatment or be admitted to the hospital, all costs involved are the responsibility of the student. - 14.
-Students are not to photocopy, print, or remove copies of client's records.
+Should it become necessary to receive emergency treatment, or be admitted to the hospital, all costs involved are the responsibility of the student. - 14.
+Students are not to photocopy, print, or remove copies of client records or other confidential information.

-Rev 5/15
+Rev 5/15; 4/19

-P. DISMISSAL
+O. DISMISSAL